 Note 1: Excerpt from Project Approval 1 August 2014.

 3 Equipment List

-It is noted that the processing plant was not in operation during time of operator-attended noise monitoring.
+The processing plant was in operation during time of operator-attended noise monitoring.
 The mobile equipment of the quarry are presented in Table 2 together with the status during the operator-attended noise monitoring period.